This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make A Pina Colada With Alcohol

-This section shows how to make the best pina coladas, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make the best pina coladas, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Blend.
 Add rum, coconut cream, pineapple, pineapple extract, and Besti to a high powered blender, followed by ice.
 Blend until smooth.